Muirfield/pocketmine-plugins/GoldStd/README.md

 Configuration is throug the `config.yml` file.
 The following sections are defined:

+#### defaults

+Default values for paying players by tapping
+*  payment: default payment when tapping on a player
+*  timeout: how long a transaction may last

 #### main

 *  settings: features
 	*  currency: Item to use for currency
 	*  signs: set to true to enable shops|casino signs
-*  defaults: Default values for payments
-	*  payment: default payment when tapping on a player
-	*  timeout: how long a transaction may last
+*  trade-goods: List of tradeable goods
 *  signs: Text used to identify GoldStd signs